 Other travellers: Most package tourists are Canadian, most independent travellers are European (French, Italian, Spanish, German, British), there are naturally few Americans.

 Visiting as an American: If you are a US citizen you are technically breaking US sanctions not by visiting, but by spending money (which in turn makes it impossible to visit).
 As an American in Cuban you will be welcomed with open arms and are free to visit without restriction (the restriction is on the US side).
 Many Americans visit Cuba each year trouble free, you just need to pick up your flight in Canada, Mexico or similar and keep your travel destination to yourself [from US authorities].
-Restrictions have been lifted in recent years (even The Simpsons made it!) but even with Castro dead free access tourist travel (you need another reason) for Americans is some way off.
+Restrictions were lifted in recent years, but Trump reimposed some of them (however, even The Simpsons made it!) but even with Castro dead free access tourist travel (you need another reason) for Americans is some way off.

 Accommodation: There is